 Simetu, though, remains in favor of quotas, especially at the age group level.
 One of the reasons that private schools are able to produce cricketers so prolifically is that players gain considerable experience facing off against other good-quality athletes.
 Lack of access to facilities, equipment, and transportation, of course, contribute to the dearth in competition that young black cricketers face, but so does a lack of interest.

-Soccer owns most townships, Langa included.
+Football owns most townships, Langa included.
 Walk into a shebeen—township bars where women still brew traditional maize beer—and ask a group of customers their thoughts on cricket, and the answers will not inspire a lot of enthusiasm.
-Mention South Africa's Premier Soccer League, though, and it's a different story.
+Mention South Africa's Premier Football League, though, and it's a different story.
 People pack sports bars to watch games and the streets are full of children playing it.

 Porto Gobodo, grew up playing cricket in Langa.
 His team was sponsored by the Western Province Cricket Club, so it had all the resources it needed to be successful.
-Many of his friends, though, were more interested in soccer.
-Gobodo, now 32, was born when South Africa was still under apartheid rule, at which time soccer was the only sport that black athletes were allowed to play professionally.
-As a result, there is a rich history of black soccer players in South Africa.
+Many of his friends, though, were more interested in football.
+Gobodo, now 32, was born when South Africa was still under apartheid rule, at which time football was the only sport that black athletes were allowed to play professionally.
+As a result, there is a rich history of black footballers in South Africa.
 Today, the vast majority of PSL players and fans are black.
-"Soccer is associated more with money," Gobodo said.
-"In cricket maybe one of ten guys make it, but in soccer maybe nine out of ten do."
+"Football is associated more with money," Gobodo said.
+"In cricket maybe one of ten guys make it, but in football maybe nine out of ten do."